jakubigla/painless-cloudera/README.md

 Hue dashboard: http://quickstart.cloudera:8888/

-Sample hadoop command that can be run locally:
+Sample hadoop command for listing files on a root level, that can be run from your local terminal:
 ```bash
 hdfs dfs -ls hdfs://quickstart.cloudera/
 ```